-Peanut butter, strawberry jam, and biscuit dough all come together in this delicious lower sugar version of Peanut Butter and Jelly Monkey Bread.
-You have the novelty of pulling the dough apart and in each little bite you get a really nice peanut butter flavor with the slight sweetness of jam making this a really fun to make and eat treat for your kids.
-Not to mention, adults love it too!
+Peanut Butter and Jelly Monkey Bread is a delicious lower sugar version of Monkey Bread that is perfect for a weekend brunch, after school snack, or even to pack in your child’s lunch box!
+Each little bite you get a really nice peanut butter flavor with the slight sweetness of jam making this a really fun to make and eat treat!

 Getting Started On School Days